scienclick/ICA/README.md

 ## Motivation

-In this notebook I will be implimenting ICA method to resolved a signal to its constituent components.
-As a geophysicist it can be very intresting practice.
+In this notebook I will be implementing ICA method to resolve a signal to its constituent components.
+As a geophysicist it can be very interesting practice.

 ## Usage example